JelenaQARakic/QA-Portfolio/Bug reports and improvements using Dev Tools.md

 **Attachments:**

 Screenshot of the console logs displaying the error message.
+**A screenshot has been provided in the "media" folder with the same bug title.

 A snippet of the HTML file where the Bootstrap JavaScript file is included.